What is the IDV UKVCAS app?

 Does the IDV UKVCAS app work on iPhones, as well as Android phones?

 Yes.
 The app is described as being compatible with both IOS and Android devices.

 I hope that you found this article useful.

-If you would like us to help you with you and your partner’s application, as an OISC registered immigration law firm, we provide a range of legal services.
+If you would like us to help you with your and your partner’s application, as an OISC-registered immigration law firm, we provide a range of legal services.

 Our most comprehensive service is full legal representation, where we will handle your case from start to finish.
-This service costs £1,850 and is handled by our Head of Immigration, Ed Lowe, who has more than many year’s experience working as a senior Home Office executive.
+This service is handled by our Head of Immigration, Ed Lowe, who has more than many years of experience working as a senior Home Office executive.